GSA/digitalgov-pra/_pages/clearance-process/supporting-statement.md

 *	Agency purpose
 *	Need
 *	Practical utility
-*	Unnecessary duplication
+*	Avoiding unnecessary duplication

 ## Agency purpose
 This describes the general purpose of the collection to the sponsoring agency’s goals, and how the collection will achieve a stated results.
 A collection may have more than one purpose; each should be described in the Supporting Statement.

 ## Need
-The collection must have a need for the information/data to be collected, based on a program or policy requirements.
+The agency must have a need for the information/data to be collected, based on program or policy requirements.
 As the Federal Government, we need to help ensure we are careful when we impose burden on the public and it should be for very specific reasons.

 While “purpose” is how the collection fits with the agency goals, “need” involves how the results will help program operation or policy development.

 ## Practical utility
 Does the information being collected meet the stated goals?
-Ask yourself, is the information accurate, adequate, and reliable for the agency to use for this purpose?.
+Ask yourself, is the information accurate, adequate, and reliable enough for the agency to use for this purpose?
 Proposals should consider how an agency can use the information in ways that are reasonable, practical, workable, timely, and reliable.

 The practical utility of a collection needs to serve both the purpose and need.
 Requests must only collect information that’s needed for the stated purpose(s).